LesChouxDACote/leschouxdacote/README.md

 Ask to Anthony for the Insee key

+For other env variable go the Github repository and Security > Secrets and Variables > Actions

 ## Github repository ask to Jerome or Charles for the right to push on the repository

 ## Deployment